 This easy & healthy apple cake is everything I love in a recipe — simple, wholesome, and full of flavour.
-It’s made with nourishing ingredients like oats, grated apple, maple syrup, and dates, which come together in the blender for a no-fuss batter that’s naturally sweet and full of fibre.
+It’s made with nourishing ingredients like oats, grated apple, maple syrup, and dates, which come together in the food processor for a no-fuss batter that’s naturally sweet and full of fibre.

 The texture is soft and spongy, with a warm cinnamon kick and just the right amount of sweetness.
 It’s the kind of cake you can enjoy any time of day — for breakfast, as a snack, or with a cup of tea in the afternoon.
 If you’ve got one apple and a few basics in your cupboard, you’re halfway there.